Kiffhost/exalted-scripture-understanding/Charms/Charm Keywords.md

 #### Whispers
 This keyword provides additional benefits for Abyssals with the [[Whispers]] Merit (p.
 XX).
 Such effects often use (Whispers) calculations.
 Its value equals the Merit rating of the Abyssal’s [[Whispers]].
 Whisper Charms sometimes invoke the Abyssal’s use of her [[Whispers]].
 This means they count against the reset limit on using Whispers.
+# Infernal
+#### Versatile
+Combat Ability Charms with this keyword can enhance attacks and parries with [[Martial Arts]] if the Infernal uses a weapon compatible with that Ability.
+Versatile Charms from multiple combat Abilities.
+#### Blasphemy
+Infernal Charms with this keyword gain additional benefits while an Infernal is in her [[Devil-Body]] form (p.
+XX).